aolkin/hrdc/docs/pdsm_intro.md

 # Welcome to HRDC Apps

-To make common casting more efficient, the HRDC is now using a new online system to faciliate audition tabling, as well as cast and callback list publishing.
+To make common casting more efficient, the HRDC is now using a new online system to faciliate audition tabling, cast and callback list publishing, and signing.

 ## Help and Support